cryptimeleon/incentive-system/README.md

 You can watch this [presentation on youtube](https://www.youtube.com/watch?v=Up-ECbJ4w5U&t=1s) to learn more about the basic ideas of this project.

+We developed this project at Paderborn University within the transfer project _T2_ of the _CRC 901 – On-The-Fly Computing_.

 ## Walkthrough

 We provide a walkthrough of a user's view of the system during a shopping: